-The Swedish NAP does not contain any significant changes to the labour market policies pursued during the past years.
-The EU-wide targets for youth unemployed and the transition from passive to active measures has already been reached.
+The Swedish labour market policy is well in line with the 1998 Employment Guidelines and the Swedish NAP does not contain any significant changes to the labour market policies pursued during the past years.
+Sweden complies with all three of the EU-wide targets.
 The cornerstone of the Swedish policy is to boost education and skills development at all levels with wide ranging inputs in basic education, employment training and skills enhancement at the workplace.